The Contract (song)

 "The Contract" is a song by American musical duo Twenty One Pilots.
-It was released through Fueled by Ramen on June 12, 2025, as the lead single of their eighth studio album Breach (2025).
+It was released through Fueled by Ramen on June 12, 2025, as the lead single of their eighth studio album, Breach (2025).
 It was written by frontman Tyler Joseph, frequent collaborator Paul Meany, Yungblud, and Matt Schwartz, and produced by the former two.
-The song peaked at number 33 on the UK singles chart, making it their third-highest-charting song there, behind "Stressed Out" and "Heathens".
+The song peaked at number 33 on the UK singles chart, making it their fourth-highest-charting song there, behind "Drag Path", Stressed Out", and "Heathens".

 Background

 Twenty One Pilots released their seventh album, Clancy, on May 24, 2024.
 The visual album was intended to serve as the conclusion to the duo's decade-long conceptual series which began with Blurryface (2015), but its closing track "Paladin Strait" ended on a cliffhanger.
 During the May 2025 dates of the Clancy World Tour, the band shared a series of cryptic clues and Easter eggs on their social media accounts that hinted at a continuation in the series.

 On May 21, 2025, the duo announced their eighth studio album, Breach, which was released in September of that year.
 Along with the album's announcement, they revealed the title of the lead single, "The Contract", and its release date, June 12.